HadetTheUndying/toppmart-website/README.md

 # How it works

 Data is sent to the server through a POST request from Second Life to the `/sim/dump` endpoint.
-Data is formatted as a colon separated list of player names (ex. `user1:user2:user3`).
+Data is formatted as a colon separated list of player names with their positions (ex. `user1,x,y:user2,x,y:user3,x,y`).